stevenj/CIPs/CIP-0062/README.md

 ## Casting a vote

 1. The dApp collects the users voting choices for a particular voting proposal.
-2. The dApp submits that choice through [api.submitVotes](#apisubmitvotesvotes-vote-promisebytes) which confirms the votes with the user, and signs them.
+2. The dApp submits that choice through [api.signVotes](#apisignvotesvotes-vote-promisebytes) which confirms the votes with the user, and signs them.